Skip to main content

 Background

 Between June 2020 and early August 2021, Mill Road bridge was temporarily closed to most vehicles under an Experimental Traffic Regulation Order (ETRO).
 The closure was part of a government-funded scheme to help people socially distance and encourage walking and cycling during the Covid pandemic.
-When the order was removed and the bridge reopened in summer 2021, the Highways & Transport Committee asked the Greater Cambridge Partnership (GCP) to review and consult on options for Mill Road to promote active travel and tackle air quality and congestion.
+When the order was removed and the bridge reopened in summer 2021, the Highways and Transport committee asked the Greater Cambridge Partnership (GCP) to review and consult on options for Mill Road to promote active travel and tackle air quality and congestion.

 Public realm scheme